"Start slow and taper off."

 Sebastian Reynolds 7:49 PM: :)

 I didn’t care where we went.
 I just didn’t want to be alone.
-Around nine, I headed outside and lay down on the warm cement of my driveway.
+Around nine, I headed outside and laid down on the warm cement of my driveway.
 The stars were few and far between; perhaps it was the moon or the light pollution from the street lamps, but I could only make out a few dozen.
 Maybe that was okay.

 After a little while, Sebastian’s face came into my vision, leaning over me.
 I hadn’t heard him approach.
 “Hey,” he said.
 “Trying to blend into the concrete?”